Cossacks: Early history

-In the 15th century, Cossack society was described as a loose federation of independent communities, which often formed local armies and were entirely independent from neighboring states such as Poland, the Grand Duchy of Moscow, and the Crimean Khanate.
-According to Mykhailo Hrushevsky, the first mention of Cossacks dates back to the 14th century, although the reference was to people who were either Turkic or of undefined origin.
-Hrushevsky states that the Cossacks may have descended from the long-forgotten Antes, or from groups from the Berlad territory of the Brodnici in present-day Romania, then a part of the Grand Duchy of Halych.
-There, the Cossacks may have served as self-defence formations, organized to defend against raids conducted by neighbors.
+In the 15th century, Cossack society was described as a federation of independent communities, which often formed local cavalry units and were entirely independent from neighboring states such as Poland, the Grand Duchy of Moscow, and the Crimean Khanate.
+There are confusing historical reports, according to Mykhailo Hrushevsky, that "the first mention of Cossacks dates back to the 14th century", although that seems indicative of people who were either Turkic or of undefined origin.
+Hrushevsky states that a deeper intuitive study of the evolution of the Cossacks indicates they may have descended from the long-forgotten Antes, or from groups from the Berlad territory of the Brodnici in present-day Romania, then a part of the Grand Duchy of Halych.
+There, the Cossacks may have served as self-defence formations, organized to defend against raids conducted by aggressive far-ranging tribes.

-The first international mention of Cossacks was in 1492, when Crimean Khan Meñli I Giray complained to Grand Duke of Lithuania Alexander Jagiellon that his Cossack subjects from Kiev and Cherkasy had pillaged a Crimean Tatar ship: the duke ordered his "Ukrainian" (meaning borderland) officials to investigate, execute the guilty, and give their belongings to the khan.
-Sometime in the 16th century, there appeared the old Ukrainian Ballad of Cossack Holota, about a Cossack near Kiliya.
+The first international mention of Cossacks was in 1492, when Crimean Khan Meñli I Giray complained accusingly to Grand Duke of Lithuania Alexander Jagiellon that the Grand Duke's Cossack subjects from Kiev and Cherkasy had pillaged a Crimean Tatar ship.
+The duke ordered his "Ukrainian" (meaning borderland) officials to investigate, execute the guilty, and give their belongings to the Khan.
+Sometime in the 16th century, there appeared an old Ukrainian Ballad of Cossack Holota, about a Cossack near Kiliya.

-In the 16th century, these Cossack societies merged into two independent territorial organizations, as well as other smaller, still-detached groups:
+In the 16th century Cossack societies evolved into two independent territorial organizations, as well as other smaller, still-detached groups: